ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Fashion Designer.md

 ## Relationships
 ---
 - [[Bartender|Frank Larsen - Bartender]]  - Your boyfriend.
 He was the bartender at Rigatoni's restaurant, and Rigatoni gave him his seal of approval.
 - [[Model|Blair Ashleigh - Model]]  - A model you've never been able to please, she refuses to wear your designs.
-You've seen her hanging around with Rigatoni's protege, Puck, at the restraunt.
+You've seen her hanging around with Rigatoni's protege, Puck, at the restaurant.
 - [[Food TV Host|Jodi Souvid - Food TV Host]]  - You've been working on a new line of high fashion cooking attire recently, and are hoping to gain Jodi's endorsement, as she's the biggest name on Food TV
 - [[Author|Rebecca Ramos - Author]] - She's married to Senator Ramos, and commissioned you to make her a fancy dress for her first State Dinner, but has been slow on payment since then.
 It's not like they don't have the money either, and that dress completely stole the show.